 Writing programs for clients can get confusing.
 There are so many exercises and variations that it can be hard to choose which your client actually needs.
-Thankfully in this week’s 10 Minutes of Fitness our founder, James FitzGerald, and Michael Philhofer layout the six fundamental movement patterns.
+Thankfully in this week’s 10 Minutes of Fitness our founder, James FitzGerald, and Michael Philhofer layout the seven fundamental movement patterns.
 You can watch the full episode for yourself here.

 Before you can begin to program for your client you must ask yourself why do they need to move?
-Asking yourself this question is a great way to center yourself back on the purpose of exercise.
+Asking yourself this question is a great way to center yourself back on the purpose of exercising.
 So, before you get into programming establish your client’s functional goal aka what do they actually need to do in their daily life.
 A great way to determine this is by conducting an initial consultation and assessment with your client.
 Learn how to conduct both the consultation and assessment in this free coaching course.

-After establishing your client’s functional goal you can begin programming.
-These six fundamental movement patterns are the basics.
 Remember that you can forgo a movement or make it more complex if needed, it all comes back to what your client is capable of.

 Pushing – push up, shoulder press, bench press, dip, push jerk

 Pulling – pull up, lat pull down, prone row, dumbbell row, ring row

 Single leg – split squat, pistol squat, single leg RDL, step up, lunge

 When programming for a client you need to keep in mind what they are capable of.
 We are beating the horse here, but it is crucial to remember.
 As a starting point, James says that “beginners should do full-body movement patterns relative to what they can handle at their current state”.
 Feel free to leave out a pattern or progress one area quicker if the client warrants it.

 Programs are just one part of working with clients.
 The differentiator that marks a professional coach is how they approach working with a client outside of the program.
 Take the first step to becoming a professional coach and learn how to consult and assess new clients in the free Coach’s Toolkit.